 ABSTRACT

-This study analyses the influence of temperature and relative humidity on ambient SO2, NOx, RSPM, and SPM concentrations at North Chennai, a coastal city in India, during monsoon, post-monsoon, summer, and pre-monsoon seasons for 2010-11 using regression analysis.
-The results of the study show that both SO2 and NOx were negatively correlated in summer (r2 = 0.25 for SO2 and r2 = 0.15 for NOx) and moderately and positively correlated (r2 = 0.32 for SO2 and r2 = 0.51 for NOx) during post-monsoon season with temperature.
-RSPM and SPM had positive correlation with temperature in all the seasons except post-monsoon one.
-These findings indicate that the influence of temperature on gaseous pollutant (SO2 & NOx) is much more effective in summer than other seasons, due to higher temperature range, but in case of particulate, the correlation was found contradictory.
-Statistically significant negative correlations were found between humidity and particulates (RSPM and SPM) in all the four seasons, but level of correlation was found moderate only during monsoon (r2 = 0.51 and r2 = 0.41) in comparison with other three seasons and no significant correlation was found between humidity and SO2, NOx in all the seasons.
-It is suggested from this study that the influence of humidity is effective on subsiding particulates in the coastal region.
+This study analyses the influence of temperature and relative humidity on ambient SO2, NOx, RSPM, and SPM concentrations in North Chennai, a coastal city in eastern India, during the monsoon, post-monsoon, summer, and pre-monsoon seasons of 2010–2011 using regression analysis.
+The results show that both SO2 and NOx were negatively correlated with temperature during the summer season (r2 = 0.25 and r2 = 0.15, respectively) and moderately positively correlated during the post-monsoon season (r2 = 0.32 and r2 = 0.51, respectively).
+RSPM and SPM concentrations were positively correlated with temperature during all seasons except the post-monsoon season.
+These findings indicate that temperature has a much stronger influence on gaseous pollutants (SO2 and NOx) in summer compared to other seasons, likely due to higher summer temperature ranges.
+In contrast, correlations between temperature and particulate pollution showed the opposite trend.
+Statistically significant negative correlations were also found between relative humidity and the concentrations of particulate pollutants (RSPM and SPM) during all four seasons, but the strengths of the correlations were moderate during the monsoon period (r2 = 0.51 and r2 = 0.41, respectively) compared to other seasons, and no significant correlations were found between relative humidity and SO2 or NOx.
+These observations suggest that relative humidity has a limiting effect on the atmospheric concentrations of particulate pollutants in the studied coastal region.

 SIGNIFICANCE STATEMENT

+Insert text here

 1. Introduction

-Industrial revolution started 200 years ago, and its consequences to human beings were recognized at the middle of 20th century.
-Even before epidemiological studies confirmed the existence of association between air pollution and human health, laws have been proposed to control the burning of fuels in London.
-Prior to 1981, there were no specific standards for Ambient Air Quality (AAQ) in India, and after enforcement of Air (Prevention and Control of Pollution) Act 1981, the first Ambient Air Quality standards were adopted in November 1982 and revised in April 1994 and again in November 2009 [1].
+The industrial revolution occurred 200 years ago, and its consequences for human beings have been recognized since the middle of the 20th century.
+Even before epidemiological studies confirmed the associations between air pollution and human health, laws were proposed to control the burning of fuels in London.
+Prior to 1981, there were no specific ambient air quality (AAQ) standards for India, and after enforcement of the Air (Prevention and Control of Pollution) Act 1981, the first AAQ standards were adopted in November 1982 and subsequently revised in April 1994 and November 2009 (National Ambient Air Quality Standards, 2009).

-Air pollutants are being let out into the atmosphere from a variety of sources, and the concentration of pollutants in the ambient air depends not only on the quantities that are emitted but also the ability of the atmosphere, either to absorb or disperse these pollutants.
-Understanding the behavior of meteorological parameters in the planetary boundary layer is important because atmosphere is the medium in which air pollutants are transported away from the source, which is governed by the meteorological parameters such as atmospheric wind speed, wind direction, and temperature [2].

-The pollution concentration in an urban area is a function of mixing depth, wind speed, and physical size of the city.
-The average wind speed varies more or less from place to place, from month to month and from morning to afternoon [3].
-The seasonal variation is also influencing the concentration of pollution.
-The concentration of particulate pollutants during winter was higher than that in other seasons, irrespective of the monitoring sites at urban region of Kolkata (India), because of the longer residence time of particulates in the atmosphere during winter due to low winds and low mixing height [4].
-The influence of seasonal variation on air pollutants concentration in Haridwar (India) was observed that the concentrations of air pollutants were high in winter in comparison to summer or monsoon seasons [5].
+Air pollutants are emitted to the atmosphere from a variety of sources, and their ambient concentrations depend not only on emission amounts but also on their adsorption and dispersal in the atmosphere.
+Therefore, understanding the influence of meteorological variables, such as wind speed, wind direction, and temperature, is important for air pollution research (Wexlet, 1961).
+Indeed, pollution concentrations in urban areas are a function of mixing depth, wind speed, and the extent of the urban area.
+To complicate matters, average wind speeds tend to vary between locations, seasonally, and diurnally (Holzworth, 1967).
+Seasonal weather variations also influence the concentrations of pollutants.
+For example, the concentrations of particulate pollutants in the urban region of Kolkata, India, are consistently higher in winter, irrespective of location, because of the longer residence times of particulates in the atmosphere due to light winds and a shallow mixing height (Karar et al., 2006).
+Seasonal air pollution patterns have also been observed in Haridwar, India, with high concentrations of pollutants occurring in winter compared to the summer and monsoon seasons (Chauhan et al., 2010).